laurido/Evolutionary_Thinking_2024/handin_2/README.md

 # Hand-in 2 - Selection using dN/dS

-In this hand in you will analyse some data and test for selection (Part 1) and you will also do the theoretical exercises of the Nielsen and Slatkin's Book, Chapter 9 (Part 2).
+In this hand-in you will analyse some data and test for selection (Part 1) and you will also solve the theoretical exercises of the Nielsen and Slatkin's Book, Chapter 9 (Part 2).
 For Part 1 you can choose one out of two options:

-Option A. you will analyse the [NORK](https://www.uniprot.org/uniprot/Q8LKZ1) data set for selection using the phylogenetic concepts and tools you have learned during the last TA session on Friday.
+Option A. You will analyse the [NORK](https://www.uniprot.org/uniprot/Q8LKZ1) data set for selection using the phylogenetic concepts and tools you have learned during the last TA session on Friday.
 Then you will have to answer some questions (below).
-Make sure to include detailed information on how the analysis were performed (for example, which substitution model was used, number of bootstraps...).
+Make sure to include detailed information on how the analysis were performed (for example, which substitution model was used, number of bootstraps, and so on).

-Option B. you can formulate an hypothesis about selection (look below for examples), test your hypothesis and coment your results.
+Option B. You can formulate a hypothesis about selection (look below for examples), test your hypothesis and coment your results.

-You must write a report with Part 1 (either A or B) and Part 2.
-For Part 2 you must comment the result or show the calculations to get the results.
-If the final result is the only thing provided, Part 2 is going to be failed.
-This report must be uploaded on Brightspace in **PDF** format before **Sunday 30th of October at 11:59 pm**.
-(Each group handin a report).
+You must write a report spanning both Part 1 (either A or B) and Part 2.
+For Part 2 you must comment the result or show your work (the calculations to get the results).
+If the final result is the only thing provided, you will have failed Part 2.
+This report must be uploaded on Brightspace in **PDF** format before **Sunday the 29th October at 11:59 pm**.
+(A single report needs to be handed in per group).

 ## Part 1